-The results for the third quarter and first nine months of 2016 and 2015 for the retail banking segment included the acquisition accounting adjustments recorded in connection with the 2013 acquisition of CVB.
-The net accretion attributable to these adjustments recognized in the third quarter and first nine months of 2016 was $369,000 and $863,000, net of taxes, respectively, compared to $208,000 and $1.1 million, net of taxes for the third quarter and first nine months of 2015, respectively.
+The results for the third quarter and first nine months of 2017 and 2016 for the retail banking segment include the acquisition accounting adjustments recorded in connection with the 2013 acquisition of Central Virginia Bank.
+The net accretion attributable to these adjustments recognized in the third quarter and first nine months of 2017 was $131,000 and $547,000, net of taxes, respectively, compared to $369,000 and $863,000, net of taxes for the third quarter and first nine months of 2016, respectively.

-C&F Bank’s total nonperforming assets were $4.8 million at September 30, 2016, compared to $7.1 million at December 31, 2015.
-Nonperforming assets at September 30, 2016 included $4.3 million in nonaccrual loans, compared to $6.2 million at December 31, 2015, and $499,000 in other real estate owned (OREO), compared to $942,000 at December 31, 2015.
-The decrease in nonaccrual loans during the first nine months of 2016 was primarily due to loan payoffs and transfers to OREO.
-The OREO decrease during the first nine months of 2016 was primarily due to the sale of several OREO properties and a shorter holding period for properties transferred to OREO.
+C&F Bank’s total nonperforming assets were $8.3 million at September 30, 2017, compared to $4.4 million at December 31, 2016.
+Nonperforming assets at September 30, 2017 included $8.1 million in nonaccrual loans, compared to $4.2 million at December 31, 2016, and $168,000 in other real estate owned (OREO), compared to $195,000 at December 31, 2016.
+The increase in nonaccrual loans was due primarily to two commercial relationships totaling $6.5 million, which were classified as nonaccrual in the first quarter of 2017.
+Both of these relationships have been restructured in 2017 and are reported in troubled debt restructurings (TDR) at September 30, 2017.
+Both were previously identified as problem credits and classified accordingly.
+Specific reserves have also been established, which management believes are adequate to absorb probable losses on these loans.
+The OREO decrease during the first nine months of 2017 was due to sales during the same period.

 About C&F Financial Corporation.
-C&F Financial Corporation’s common stock is listed for trading on The Nasdaq Stock Market under the symbol CFFI.
-The common stock closed at a price of $42.22 per share on October 24, 2016.
-At September 30, 2016, the book value of the Corporation was $40.39 per common share.
+C&F Financial Corporation’s common stock is listed for trading on the Nasdaq Stock Market under the symbol CFFI.
+The common stock closed at a price of $59.60 per share on October 25, 2017.
+At September 30, 2017, the book value of the Corporation was $42.16 per common share.

 Additional information regarding the Corporation’s products and services, as well as access to its filings with the Securities and Exchange Commission, are available on the Corporation’s web site at http://www.cffc.com.